stoplightio/spectral/docs/guides/6-exceptions.md

 Doing this in a ruleset which is being distributed to multiple APIs is possible, but might not be what you want to do.
 Maybe the files your writing exceptions for do not exist in other projects, or maybe they do not need this exception being added.

-Instead, lets create two rulesets.
+Instead, let's create two rulesets.

 One we'll call the main ruleset which is the one we're distributing via a URL, NPM, or some other means.
 This ruleset will describe the ideal set of rules: